 CII-IC activates cultured DRG neurons causing increased intracellular [Ca2+] and inward current

 Primary DRG neuronal cell cultures were used for in vitro experiments.
 FcγRI and FcγRIIb immunoreactivity co-localized with the neuronal marker (βIII-tubulin); FcγRIIb expression was more pronounced in the cell bodies, and FcγRI immunoreactivity was more prominent in the axons and neurites (Fig. 6A).
 Immunoreactivity for FcγRIII and FcγRIV were not detected (data not shown).
-Primary DRG neurons stimulated with CII-IC exhibited an increased intracellular [Ca2+] signal in 247 cells (22.1%) out of 1119 viable neurons (KCl responding), while stimulation with monomeric control IgG2b evoked response in less than 1% of viable neurons cells (Fig. 6B).
+Primary DRG neurons stimulated with CII-IC exhibited an increased intracellular [Ca2+] signal in 247 cells (22.1%) out of 1119 viable neurons (KCl responding), while stimulation with monomeric control IgG2b evoked response in less than 1% of viable neuronal cells (Fig. 6B).

 We then performed electrophysiological recordings on a subpopulation of nociceptive neurons that express transient receptor potential vanilloid 1 (TRPV1) receptors.
 Capsaicin (0.5 µM), a potent TRPV1 agonist, was added at the end of each experiment to verify neuronal population and viability.
 In total, 114 cells were patched and ionic currents were recorded in whole-cell voltage clamp mode.
 Of the 114 cells, 52 cells showed an inward current in response to capsaicin (48%).
 Stimulation of capsaicin responding neurons with CII-IC evoked inward currents in 42% (22 out of 52, 19% of total cells), while stimulation with IgG2b failed to evoke inward currents in any of the 18 neurons assayed (Fig. 6C).
 Moreover, we performed a similar experiment applying a generic IC (mouse anti-rat IgGs and as antigen rat-IgGs) and found that 10 out of 46 total cells (22%) patched showed inward currents in response to IgG-IC.